RuslanKovalyov/qr-web.link/README.md

 # qr-web.link
 A tool for creating micro web pages with integrated qr links.

+Introducing the QR web link generator for small web pages, the perfect solution for businesses and individuals looking to share product information and manuals in a quick and accessible way.
+With just a few clicks, you can create a web page for each product or manual and generate a unique QR web link for easy access.

+Gone are the days of distributing lengthy manuals or product descriptions in physical form.
+With our QR web link generator, customers can simply scan the link and be taken directly to a dedicated web page with all the information they need.
+This not only saves time and resources, but also provides a convenient and eco-friendly solution.

+Whether you're a small business owner, a product manager, or just someone looking to share information in a more accessible way, our QR web link generator has everything you need.
+Its user-friendly interface and powerful features make it easy to create a professional-looking web page for each product or manual, complete with images and descriptions.

+So why wait?
+Start generating QR web links and web pages today and experience the power of accessible information.
+With its intuitive interface and cutting-edge features, our QR web link generator is the perfect solution for anyone looking to share product information and manuals in a convenient and eco-friendly way.

 Goals:

-1. Give consumers the opportunity to store the product manual in the form of a small code on the back of the product.
+1. Storing product instructions in the form of a small sticker, that cannot be lost or thrown away due to inconvenience.
-2. Reducing costs by reducing or eliminating paper Information booklets in products.
+2. Reduce costs by minimizing or eliminating paper information booklets in products.
-3. Better informing customers by combining the availability of information with its completeness in an easy-to-use form.
+3. Improve customer information by combining availability and completeness in an easy-to-use form.

-Use cases:
+Use Cases:

-  Description of the product in the form of a small stamp.
+  Product descriptions in the form of a small stamp on the back.

-  Instant access to menus in restaurants.
+  Instant access to menus in restaurants. operation and maintenance manual is built into all equipment of the enterprise.

-  Integrated into the devices instructions for servicing and manual.

-  Make guide links for employees at manufacturing plants.
+  Guide links for employees at manufacturing plants.
+  Countless new opportunities for small businesses.

 Example:

-The craftsman has made a Japanese handmade knife and wants to offer instructions for use.
-On the handle of a Japanese knife, next to the logo, there is a link to the sharpening guide for this particular model. the manual page is generated along with the link.
-The master does not need his own website, server, etc.
-In the form of a bonus on the micro page, the master can advertise other products, place details info, contacts and more.
-But the most important thing is that the pages of old products can be updated.
+A craftsman has created a handmade Japanese knife and wants to provide use instructions.
+On the handle of the knife, next to the logo, there's a QR link to the sharpening guide for that specific model.
+The manual page and link are generated without the need for a website or server.
+As a bonus, the craftsman can advertise other products, include detailed information, contacts, and more on the micro page.
+And, importantly, pages for older products can be updated.